Oke Ero

-Oke Ero is a Local Government Area in Kwara State, Nigeria.
+Oke Ero is a local government area in Kwara State, Nigeria.
 Its headquarters are in the town of Iloffa.
-Other Major towns in Oke Ero are Odo-Owa, Idofin, Ekan Nla, Ayedun, Erin Mope, Egosi, Imode, Idofin Odo-Ase, Kajola and Ilale.
-The first executive chairman of Oke-Ero is the late Otunba Moses Afolayan, while the second was Barrister Kayode Towoju.
+Other major towns in Oke Ero are Odo-Owa, Idofin, Ekan Nla, Ayedun, Erin Mope, Egosi, Imode, Idofin Odo-Ase, Kajola and Ilale.
+The first executive chairman of Oke-Ero was the late Otunba Moses Afolayan, while the second was Barrister Kayode Towoju.

 Traditional institutions

-Established traditional titles and Seats in the Local Government Area are: Alofa of Iloffa — a first-class King, Olota of Odo-Owa, Elekan of Ekan Meje, Edemarun of Kajola, Onidofin of Idofin Igbana, Obajisun of Ayedun, Onimode of Imode, Odokogun of Ilale, Elegosi of Egosi, Onimoji of Imoji and Onidofin of Idofin Odo-Ase.
+Established traditional titles and seats in the local government area are the following: Alofa of Iloffa — a first-class king; Olota of Odo-Owa (first class king); Elekan of Ekan; Obajisun of Ayedun; Edemonrun of Kajola (formerly part of Odo-Owa); Onidofin of Idofin Igbana; Onimode of Imode; Odokogun of Ilale; Elegosi of Egosi; Onimoji of Imoji; and Onidofin of Idofin Odo-Ase.

 Oke-Ero Local Government Area was carved out of the present Ekiti Local Government Area of Kwara State.

-Oke-Ero has an area of 438 km² and a population of 57,619 at the 2006 census, the population has since grown.
+Oke-Ero has an area of 438 km² and a population of 57,619 at the 2006 census; the population has since grown.

-According to official documents reported by Bamidele Ola, an ethnographer who was posted and worked as a national youth corp member in Oke Ero between 2008 and 2009, Oke Ero is administratively divided into three districts: The Iloffa/Odo Owa District at the centre, The Idofin District at the north and the Ekan Meje District in the south of the local Government area.
+According to official documents reported by Bamidele Ola, an ethnographer who was posted and worked as a national youth corps member in Oke Ero between 2008 and 2009, Oke Ero is administratively divided into three districts: the Iloffa/Odo Owa District at the centre, the Idofin District in the north and the Ekan Meje District in the south of the local government area.

 Iloffa/Odo-Owas District

-This district comprises the Iloffa, Odo-Owa, Igbede, Kajola, Imode and Egosi Peoples. these people are made of Muslims, Christians and traditional worshipers.
-They occupy the central part of Oke-Ero and are bounded by the Osi-Ekiti Local Government area of Kwara State to the South and Omu-Aran in Irepodun Local Government to the North, they also share a boundary with Erimope Ekiti, Ekiti state, the district is about 80 to 90 km south of Ilorin, Kwara State.
-Tourist sites in the district include the Imole-Boja Rock Shelter; the Odo-Owa Adin Factory; The Relics of Apostle Joseph Ayodele Babalola (1904-1959), the world acclaimed “Father of Nigerian pentecostalism,” and His Prayer Mountain;” iloffa odo owa district which comprises seven villages, namely: iloffa, Owa, Imode, Ikotun, Egosi, Kajola, Igbede, under Alofa of iloffa the chairman traditional council of oke ero LGA.
-Ist class oba in kwara state; the Are Hill/Ori Egunpe, amongst others.
-Common festivals include the Are Festival, the New Yam Festivals, which usually occur around June and early July of every year, the Egungun Festivals, the Agan Festival, and the Eji Festival, among others.
+This district comprises the Odo-Owa, Ilofa, Igbede, Kajola, Imode and Egosi peoples.
+These people are made of traditional worshippers, Christians and minority Muslims.
+They are predominantly indigenous Ekiti natives, with ties to their kins in the Moba local government area of Ekiti State.
+They occupy the central part of Oke-Ero and are bounded by Osi town, in the Ekiti Local Government Area of Kwara State.
+Towards the west lies Omu-Aran in Irepodun Local Government.
+Imode also shares a boundary with Erimope-Ekiti town in Ekiti State; the district is about 110 km south of Ilorin, Kwara State.
+Tourist sites in the district include the Imole-Boja Rock Shelter; the Odo-Owa Adin Factory; the Relics of Apostle Joseph Ayodele Babalola (1904-1959), the world-acclaimed “Father of Nigerian Pentecostalism"; and His Prayer Mountain.
+Historically, Odo-Owa was formerly the traditional head for the towns:

+Odo-Owa, Ilofa, Imode, Ikotun, Egosi, Kajola, and Igbede are all autonomous communities now with native rulers (Obas), while due to political influence and ties with power, the Alofa of Iloffa is the current chairman of the traditional council of Oke Ero L.G.A. and a first-class Oba in Oke Ero L.G.A. of Kwara State.
+The common festivals include the Are Festival; the New Yam Festivals, which usually occur around June and early July of every year; the Egungun Festivals; the Agan Festival; and the Eji Festival, among others.